Design-Machines-Studio/livewires/README.md

 ### The Anti-Framework

-Live Wires was born from frustration with traditional CSS frameworks.
-Bootstrap and Foundation solve real problems—but they solve them by making decisions for you.
-Every Bootstrap site has a Bootstrap signature.
+I originally built Live Wires in 2013 as a reaction to Bootstrap—it solved real problems, but every site ended up with a Bootstrap signature.

+These days, utility-first frameworks like Tailwind dominate.
+Live Wires is compatible with Tailwind, and I encourage people to graduate to it when they need more.
+But the issue with going utility-only is losing the benefits of semantic structure and good defaults.

-Live Wires takes a different approach.
-Instead of giving you a complete design system to implement, it gives you:
+Live Wires takes a different approach:
 - **Good defaults** that make semantic HTML look presentable
 - **Compositional primitives** for common layout patterns
 - **Design tokens** you're expected to customize